 Since my dad had volunteered to help, and I've never built anything like this from scratch, he did the initial plans and lumber list.
 While he was doing that, I got started on escavating an 8x8ft area by hand and doing the foundation.

 The start of the foundation, with 2' overhang in front.

 The foundation is anchored by seven 4x6x8 posts sticking about 48" out of the ground.
-Everything here is bsaically held together with large lag bolts.
+Everything here is basically held together with large lag bolts.

 Detail of the retaining wall with drainage stones and fabric.

 I used more 4x6x8 posts to build a retaining wall 8ft wide and about 48" high.
 I also ran a drainage pipe covered in landscape fabric and stones to aid in drainage behind the wall.
-I considered using stone, but the ease in attaching the timbers directly to the existing posts was too appealing.
+I considered using stone for this wall, but the ease in attaching the timbers directly to the existing posts was too appealing.